netiam/netiam/README.md

 ## Today

-There is nothing to try, cause I have to figure out, how I
+There is nothing to try for you, cause I am currently figuring out how I should prepare the work I have done in the past and how I can provide it in a usable way.

 ## How it works